 Ways to order your repeat prescription

-Allow 2 working days for us to process your prescription.
+Please allow 5 working days for us to process your prescription request.
 Remember to take into account weekends and bank holidays.

 There are 4 options for ordering your repeat prescription: